lilchic777/Xiaomi-CyberGear/README.md

 Debugging and inverse kinematics program for Xiaomi CyberGear robotic arm.
 Thanks to @Tony607 and @freezeLUO for the open-source code.

-## Purpose of each Python file
+## Key features

+### Low-level tool files

-pcan-cybergear.py: Multi-mode motor controller based on CAN bus, supporting four modes: position/speed/current/motion control;<br/>
+`pcan-cybergear.py`: Multi-mode motor controller based on CAN bus, supporting four modes: position/speed/current/motion control;

+`tools.py`: Python files stored in ESP32 provide various operations for controlling motors via CAN bus (including setting operating modes, positions, speeds, currents, and other parameters to achieve position control, start/stop, and communication).

+### Debugging motor files

-pcan-robotic-1axis.py: Debugging program for a single micro motor;<br/>
+`pcan-robotic-1axis.py`: Debugging program for a single micro motor;

-pcan-robotic-2axis.py: Debugging program for two micro motors simultaneously, which can be extended to control multiple axes simultaneously arm;<br/>
+`pcan-robotic-2axis.py`: Debugging program for two micro motors simultaneously, which can be extended to control multiple axes simultaneously arm;

 > [!NOTE]
 >
 > When controlling multiple motors simultaneously, you need to use Xiaomi's official CyberGear debugger to set different CAN IDs for the motors.

+### Inverse kinematics calculation and control

-inverseKinematics.py: 4-degree-of-freedom robotic arm inverse kinematics: Given the corresponding coordinates (X, Y, Z) and pitch angle, calculate the rotation angle of each joint; only solves for the data corresponding to the given set of coordinates and pitch angle; returns False if no solution is found;<br/>
+`inverseKinematics.py`: 4-degree-of-freedom robotic arm inverse kinematics: Given the corresponding coordinates (X, Y, Z) and pitch angle, calculate the rotation angle of each joint; only solves for the data corresponding to the given set of coordinates and pitch angle; returns False if no solution is found;

-armMoveIK.py: Imports inverseKinematics, solves within the pitch angle range, and returns either the endpoint of the interval or reference data within the interval; returns False if no solution is found.
+`armMoveIK.py`: Imports inverseKinematics, solves within the pitch angle range, and returns either the endpoint of the interval or reference data within the interval; returns False if no solution is found.

+### Web control

+This code is used for controlling motors from a web page, accessible from both PCs and mobile devices.
+You can simply run `main.py` of this project and then open http://127.0.0.1:5001 or http://10.10.60.204:5001 to use the control panel.

 ## Hardware modules involved